hqucms/weaver-core/README.md

 - providing a simple way to perform input processing *on-the-fly* (e.g., sample selections, new variable definition, inputs transformation/standardization, sample reweighting, etc.)
 - bridging the gap between development and production: neural networks are trained with [PyTorch](https://pytorch.org/) and exported to the [ONNX](http://onnx.ai/) format for fast inference (e.g., using [ONNXRuntime](https://github.com/microsoft/onnxruntime))

-> Compared to its predecessor [NNTools](https://github.com/hqucms/NNTools/), `Weaver` simplifies the data processing pipeline by running all the pre-processing on-the-fly, without the necessity of creating intermediate transformed dataset (though it still supports that).
+> Compared to its predecessor [NNTools](https://github.com/hqucms/NNTools/), `Weaver` simplifies the data processing pipeline by running all the pre-processing on-the-fly, without the necessity of creating an intermediate transformed dataset (though it still supports that).
 The neural network training now uses the more widely adopted `PyTorch` instead of `Apache MXNet`.

 <!-- TOC -->